Agreement with Universities in the Netherlands

 Elsevier has established an agreement with the VSNU - Association of Universities in the Netherlands –and UKB – the Dutch Consortium of University Libraries and Royal Library - to help Dutch authors publishing in Elsevier journals make their research open access.

-Dutch researchers can publish gold open access with Elsevier in applicable journals; the universities will pay the Article Processing Charges (APC) on behalf of Dutch authors.
-An overview of the journal article processing charges (APCs) can be found here.
+Dutch researchers can publish gold open access with Elsevier in applicable journals; the universities will pay the Article Publishing Charges (APC) on behalf of Dutch authors.
+An overview of the journal article publishing charges (APCs) can be found here.

 Although the Dutch government has a stated preference for gold open access, Dutch authors can also continue to self-archive following our sharing policy (green open access).

 - Authors can choose to publish under an open access "hybrid" option in over 1600 established journals as well as in more than 400 open access journals.